-The Energy in Northern Ireland report is a new publication, first published in March 2016, which aims to provide a comprehensive and accessible overview of key statistics and information relating to energy in Northern Ireland.
+The Energy in Northern Ireland report aims to provide a comprehensive and accessible overview of key statistics and information relating to energy in Northern Ireland.
 The report endeavours to present a disparate range of existing and emerging information and statistics into a single coherent source.
-The majority of statistics and data included are National Statistics or Official Statistics sourced from producers such as the Department for Energy and Climate Change (DECC), the Northern Ireland Statistics and Research Agency (NISRA) and the Office for National Statistics (ONS) among others.
+The majority of statistics and data included are National Statistics or Official Statistics sourced from producers such as the Department for Business, Energy and Industrial Strategy (BEIS), the Northern Ireland Statistics and Research Agency (NISRA) and the Office for National Statistics (ONS) among others.

-As this is a new publication and as we want to engage with users of our statistics, we invite you to feedback your comments to firstname.lastname@example.org.
+As we want to engage with users of our statistics, we invite you to feedback your comments to firstname.lastname@example.org.

-The first edition of the Energy in Northern Ireland publication was published on 10 March 2016 and can be accessed at the link below:
+The second edition of the Energy in Northern Ireland publication was published on 26 June 2018 and can be accessed at the link below:

 The Energy in Northern Ireland report is circulated to a limited number of pre-release access recipients in line with the Pre-release Access to Official Statistics Order (Northern Ireland) 2009.

 Telephone: 028 9052 9793